What are the best and hidden places in India to visit? Part -2

 Bheemeshwari

-If you are looking for an apt holiday destination near Bangalore, then these are certainly the best amongst the lot that deserves to host this special period of your life and turn it into a memory which will last forever.
+If you are looking for an apt holiday destination near Bangalore, then these are certainly the best amongst the lot that deserve to host this special period of your life and turn it into a memory that will last forever.

 ~Megha V.